alokm014/Python-apds9960-neopixels-on-raspberry-pi/README.md

 cd python
 sudo python setup.py install
 ```
-Inside the examples subdirectory you can find a couple examples of using the library.
-Gesture.py is an example of using the high-level Python library which looks like the Arduino NeoPixel library.
+Inside the Python-apds9960-neopixels-on-raspberry-pi directory you can find a Gesture.py file which using the high-level Python library which looks like the Arduino NeoPixel library.
 ### Gesture.py Example
 run it by executing
 ```